Marketing Intermediate Updated 2026-03-22

 Apply to Messaging

 Write different messaging for each psychographic segment.
-An ad targeting efficiency-focused operators emphasizes time savings: “30 articles published automatically — you don’t touch any of it.”
+An ad targeting efficiency-focused operators emphasizes time savings: “30 articles published automatically.
+You don’t touch any of it.”
 An ad targeting budget-conscious buyers emphasizes cost: “$99/month vs. $5,000/month for an agency.”

 Psychographics Examples